The-BlissfulAqua/Memora/README.md

     ```
     *This is a crucial step.
 The AI features will not work without it.*

-4.  **Set up a trusted local HTTPS certificate (One-time setup):**
-    Vite's default certificate can cause SSL errors on mobile devices.
-Using a tool called `mkcert` creates a certificate that your devices will trust.

-    a. **Install `mkcert`**.
-Follow the instructions for your operating system on the [official mkcert repository](https://github.com/FiloSottile/mkcert).
-On macOS with Homebrew, for example, you would run `brew install mkcert`.

-    b. **Install the local certificate authority**.
-In your terminal, run:
+## 🏃 Running the Development Server

+### For Desktop Development

+You can start the server immediately for development on your computer.

+1.  **Start the server:**
     ```bash
+    npm run dev
+    ```
+2.  **Open in your browser:**
+    Navigate to the local HTTPS URL provided (e.g., `https://localhost:5173`).
+Your browser will show a security warning because the SSL certificate is self-signed.
+You can safely click "Advanced" and proceed to the site.

+### For Mobile Device Testing (Recommended)

+To test features like the camera, AR navigation, and fall detection, you **must** run the app on a physical mobile device using a trusted SSL certificate.

+This is a **one-time setup** that creates a trusted certificate on your machine.

+1.  **Install `mkcert`:**
+    Follow the official instructions for your operating system on the [mkcert repository](https://github.com/FiloSottile/mkcert).
+On macOS with Homebrew, for example, run: `brew install mkcert`.

+2.  **Create a local Certificate Authority:**
+    In your terminal, run the following command.
+You may be prompted for your password.
+    ```bash
     mkcert -install
     ```
-    You might be prompted for your system password.
-This makes the certificates you create trusted on your machine.

-    c. **Generate the certificate files**.
+3.  **Generate Certificate Files:**
     In the root directory of this project, run:
     ```bash
     mkcert localhost
     ```
-    This will create two files: `localhost.pem` and `localhost-key.pem`.
-The project is now configured to use them automatically.
+    This creates two files: `localhost.pem` and `localhost-key.pem`.
+The dev server will automatically detect and use them.

-### Running the Development Server
+4.  **Run the Server & Connect:**

-1.  **Start the server:**
-    This command will start the Vite development server, which compiles the code and makes it available in your browser.
+    a.
+Make sure your computer and mobile phone are on the **same Wi-Fi network**.
+    b.
+Start the dev server:
        ```bash
        npm run dev
        ```

-2.  **Open in your browser:**
-    The application will be running at a local HTTPS address like `https://localhost:5173`.

-### Testing on a Mobile Device

-To test features like the camera, AR navigation, and fall detection, you must run the app on a physical mobile device.

-1. Ensure your computer and your mobile phone are connected to the **same Wi-Fi network**.

-2. Start the development server.
-The project is now configured to automatically enable a secure connection (required for camera/sensor access) and make the server visible on your local network.
-    ```bash
-    npm run dev
-    ```

-3. The terminal will output a "Network" URL, which will look something like `https://192.168.1.10:5173`.
+    c.
+The terminal will output a "Network" URL (e.g., `https://192.168.1.10:5173`).

-4. Open the browser on your phone and navigate to that URL.
-Since you used `mkcert`, you should not see any privacy warnings.
+    d.
+Open your phone's browser and go to that Network URL.
+The page should load securely without any warnings.

-5. Grant the necessary permissions for the camera and motion sensors when prompted by the browser.
+    e.
+Grant camera and motion sensor permissions when prompted.